FortAwesome/wordpress-fontawesome/readme.txt

 = 4.0.0-rc15 =

-Major update adds support for kits and improved conflict detection.
-See Changelog for upgrade details.
+MAJOR UPDATE, some breaking changes for developers.
+Improves conflict detection, adds support for kits and internationalization.
+See Changelog for important details.

 = 4.0.0-rc1 =